 Brown areas indicate that your plant has been exposed to direct sunlight for an extended period.

 A few hours are acceptable, but an entire day is not.
-Scorch markings are the brown spots.
+Scorch markings are brown spots.

 Does the Philodendron Tortum Climb?

-The Philodendron tortum is a climbing plant, and it will benefit from a pole or stake to keep it upright.
+The Philodendron tortum is a climbing plant that will benefit from a pole or stake to keep it upright.

 A pole can support the tree’s limbs to become thicker, keeping the tree from drooping.